josecolella/Redis-With-JSON-Node/README.md

   ​

-**Using ReJSON, a module created within redis, that fully supports the JSON data type.**
+**Using ReJSON, a module created within Redis, that fully supports the JSON data type.**

 ```
 JSON.SET key accessor value